Everest by the Numbers: 2025 Edition

-2024 will be my 22nd season of all things Everest: 16 times providing coverage, another four seasons of actually climbing on Everest, and two years attempting Lhotse.
+2025 will be my 25th season of all things Everest: 19 times providing coverage, another four seasons of climbing on Everest, and two years attempting Lhotse.

 The Himalayan Database

-Here are a few words on terminology before we get into this.
-The HDB uses the term ‘hired’ for anyone paid to support an expedition.
-So ‘hired’ includes Sherpas, Tibetans, porters, and guides.
+Before we get into this, here are a few words on terminology.
+The HDB uses the term ‘hired’ to refer to anyone paid to support an expedition.
+So, ‘hired’ includes Sherpas, Tibetans, porters, and guides.
 In addition, several ethnicities support the Everest ecosystem, including Tamang, Magars, Rai, and others.
-And on the north, there are Chinese and Tibetan workers.
+On the north side, there are Chinese and Tibetan workers.
 Some articles refer to these as mountain workers or high-altitude workers.

 The term “member” usually refers to someone paying a guide to help them with their climb.
-I use the words members and foreigners and Westerners interchangeably with members, acknowledging that climbers from S. Korea, for example, do not consider themselves “Westerners.”
+I use the words “members,” “foreigners,” and “Westerners” interchangeably with members, acknowledging that climbers from South Korea, for example, do not consider themselves “Westerners.”

 Preparing for Everest is More than Training